Art1star/python_learning_3/README.md

 Python's rich variety of data types, control structures, and functions make it a versatile and powerful language for various applications.
 So, dive in and continue exploring the exciting world of Python programming! 🚀

 Happy coding! 🐍👨‍💻👩‍💻

-### Min
-Returns the min of the values in the specified axis

-### Max
-Return the max of the values in the specified axis